vukhoa30/icommerce-demo/README.md

   `curl --request GET 'http://localhost:3000/statistic/products/detail-view?ids=%5B1%5D'`

 # Source code description
+### Lib/frameworks
-- Lib/frameworks: Express, RabbitMQ, knex, objectionjs, Jest, typescript, postgresql
+Express, RabbitMQ, knex, objectionjs, Jest, typescript, postgresql
-- Services:
+### Services:
-  + Names and descriptions:
+- Names and descriptions:
-    . main-app: Is a REST API server, handle HTTP requests from client . product-service: Provide product operations including store and query for other services (only main-app at this point) . statistic-service: Provide statistic operations for other services, currently handling statistic for product querying for the main-app
+  + main-app: Is a REST API server, handle HTTP requests from client
+  + product-service: Provide product operations including store and query for other services (only main-app at this point)
+  + statistic-service: Provide statistic operations for other services, currently handling statistic for product querying for the main-app
-  + Service communications:
+- Service communications:
-    .
-Using RabbitMQ with RPC pattern and Direct Reply-to feature, to main-app to request functions from product-service and statistic-service
+  + Using RabbitMQ with RPC pattern and Direct Reply-to feature, to main-app to request functions from product-service and statistic-service
-    .
-Using RabbitMQ with publish/subscribe pattern to make main-app publish the events of product querying to statistic-service to store the data for marketing
+  + Using RabbitMQ with publish/subscribe pattern to make main-app publish the events of product querying to statistic-service to store the data for marketing
-  + Service code structure example: main-app
+- Service code structure example: main-app
-    . configs: provide environment variables handling and constants . lib: provide main functions for the service including setting up HTTP server and RabbitMQ functions for service communication
+  + configs: provide environment variables handling and constants
+  + lib: provide main functions for the service including setting up HTTP server and RabbitMQ functions for service communication
-    . routes: describe the REST server routing and it handling . index.ts: App start file
+  + routes: describe the REST server routing and it handling
+  + index.ts: App start file
-    . .env.example: environment variables template
+  + .env.example: environment variables template